openforcefield/openff-bespokefit/docs/users/theory.md

 :::{tip}
-See the [quick start guide](quick_start_chapter) for details on how to swap out the default level of theory for a faster surrgate, such as ANI or XTB.
+See the [quick start guide](quick_start_chapter) for details on how to swap out the default level of theory for a faster surrogate, such as ANI or XTB.
 :::

 The types of quantum calculation that will be performed depend on which types of bespoke parameters are being generated.